TEEN CLOSET PROGRAM

 We need 25 to 30 volunteers to assist the kids with their shopping experience each day we are open.
 Our volunteers meet in the morning and carpool or ride-share up to Mammoth.
 Please consider being a part of this fun day with your friendly neighbors.

 Aside from working directly with the kids we also have a variety of other volunteer positions available.
 Just ask us for more information.
-Give us a call and say you would like to help, or ask for further information.
-Jan Olsson (825-7283) or Melanie Stout (825-1665) would be happy to assist you.
+Call Jan Olsson (825-7283) or Melanie Stout (825-1665) to volunteer or to get more information.
+They will be happy to assist you.

 From our Recipients